 What we did about Coronavirus

 Our hearings were conducted in a COVID safe way, including utilising video conferencing.

-Due to COVID restrictions many witnesses will appeared by video.
+Due to COVID restrictions many witnesses appeared by video.
 A small number of witnesses attended in person to give their evidence, subject to relevant government advice.